a-lurker/a-lurker.github.io/docs/openluup.md

 - **id=jobstatus** – not implemented.
 - **id=relay** – not implemented.

-## Appendix: Differences between openLuup and Vera / MiOS
+## Appendix 11: Differences between openLuup and Vera / MiOS

 ### Features of Vera / MiOS not in openLuup
 Hard to give an exhaustive list, but notable omissions include: